brianguenter/Benchmarks/Readme.md

 To get accurate results for the Enzyme benchmarks you must set the number of threads in Julia to 1.
 Otherwise Enzyme will generate slower thread safe code.

+At least two of these AD systems, **FD**, and Enzyme, are being actively developed so these benchmarks are only a snaphot in time.
+As performance improves I will update these benchmarks to reflect the latest results.

-Finding the perfect parameter settings and calling sequences for AD packages can be tricky.
+Finding the perfect parameter settings and calling sequences for AD packages can be involved.
 Getting the best results may require deep knowledge of the package, and much experimentation.
 If you are not an expert it is hard to be certain you are getting maximum performance.
 I am expert only in **FD** so I am grateful to Yinbgo Ma and Billy Moses for their valuable advice (and code) for the ForwardDiff and Enzyme benchmarks.

-Writing and optimizing benchmarks for such a diverse set of AD algorithms has been surprisingly time consuming, and I have not yet figured out how to make all the benchmarks work properly and efficiently.
+Benchmarks without a working implementation are footnoted in the table.

 Submit a PR if you can make a benchmark functional or faster and I will update this Readme file.

 These are the benchmarks: